koknat/callGraph/README.md

     Usage:
         callGraph  <files>  <options>

+        If your script calls helper modules, and you want the call graph to display the modules' functions, list them explicitly on the command line: callGraph script.pl path/moduleA.pm path/moduleB.pm

     Options:
         -language <lang>           By default, filename extensions are parsed for .pl .pm .tcl .py, etc If those are not found, the first line of the script (#! shebang) is inspected.